OrdinarySMP/DiscordJustSync-wiki/linking.md

 The mod supports custom whitelisting via discord.

 ## Linking Process
 By default, `linking.enableLinking` is set to true.
 When enabled, unlinked players attempting to join the server receive a unique code.
 They must use this code with the `/link code:<code>` command in Discord to connect their accounts and gain server access.
+This and other slash commands by the bot are local for your server and can be used in every channel (in which users have the discord permission to use them, by default all).

 ## Configuration Options
 - `linking.requiredRoles`: Set Discord role IDs required for linking permissions